 Noctua has also ensured that quality is maintained by introducing the newest SecuFirm multi-socket mounting technology, which is not only sturdy but also compatible with a broad range of Intel and AMD sockets.

 The Noctua NH-U12A chromax.black cooler has the same dimensions as the previous NH-U12A, measuring 158x125x112mm.
 The cooler has seven copper heat pipes and high-density aluminum fins to provide the finest thermal performance.

-One thing I noted while doing the Noctua NH U12A Review – The company logo is in the center of the single-tower cooler, with the seven copper pipes poking out.
-In the center of the tower is a circle-shaped cutout that provides access to the mounting screw using the screwdriver provided for easy installation.
+One thing I noted while reviewing the Noctua NH U12A is that the company logo is in the center of the single-tower cooler, with the seven copper pipes poking out.
+At the center of the tower, there is a circle-shaped cutout that provides access to the mounting screw using the screwdriver provided for easy installation.
 The heat pipe tips at the top measure roughly 6mm apiece and are quite elegant.

 The borders are also a little overhanging, which is to provide support for the fan brackets.

 The nickel-coated cooper-cold plate with a glossy mirror finish can be seen on the bottom.
-The cold plate is approximately 43.5×43.5mm in size.
-The copper cold plate is in indirect contact with the heat pipes, we also do not get any pre-applied thermal paste.
+It is approximately 43.5×43.5mm in size.
+The copper cold plate is in indirect contact with the heat pipes; we also do not get any pre-applied thermal paste.

-Looking at the heat pipes attentively, the Noctua NH-U12A has seven 6mm nickel-plated black colour coated heatpipes.
+Looking at the heat pipes attentively, the Noctua NH-U12A has seven 6mm nickel-plated black color-coated heat pipes.